Visitors In Joshua Tree National Park Cutting Down Trees, Drawing Graffiti On Rocks During Shutdown

 “We had some pretty extensive four-wheel driving around the entire area to access probably our most significant tree in the park,” Joshua Tree superintendent David Smith told the outlet.
 “We have this hybrid live oak tree that is deciduous.
 It is one of our kind of iconic trees inside the park.
 People were driving to it and camping under it.
 Through the virgin desert to get to this location.”

-Smith had initially announced that the entire park would be closed to prevent any further damage, but Vox reported that he was overruled by federal officials who reopened the park the following day and said they will used existing Federal Land and Recreation Enhancement funds to begin cleanup.
+Smith had initially announced that the entire park would be closed to prevent any further damage, but Vox reported that he was overruled by federal officials who reopened the park the following day and said they will use existing Federal Land and Recreation Enhancement funds to begin cleanup.

 This is not the only national park to face dangerous conditions due to the government shutdown that has sent home all employees.
 In Oregon, Crater Lake National Park was forced to close the road leading to the popular lake due to a buildup of human waste.
 Across the country, other national parks have seen a similar buildup of garbage and human feces, creating what the Willamette Week called a “national park poop crisis.”